Shark catfish

 The shark catfishes form the family Pangasiidae.
 They are found in fresh and brackish waters across southern Asia, from Pakistan to Borneo.
 Among the 30-odd members of this family is the plant-eating, endangered Mekong giant catfish Pangasianodon gigas, one of the largest known freshwater fish.
-Several species are the basis of productive aquaculture industries in Vietnam's Mekong Delta.
+Several species are aquacultured for food, with Vietnam's Mekong Delta being a prominent locale for the industry.

-Taxonomy and fossil record

-Although Pangasiidae forms a monophyletic group, several studies indicate this group may actually be a subtaxon nested within the family Schilbeidae.
-Thus, Pangasiidae's familial status may not deserve continued recognition.